 Theory of the relationship between the UML class diagram and code¶

-The chapter does not contain an exercise, it introduces the related theory to students.
+The chapter does not contain any exercise, it introduces the related theory to students.

 Introduction¶

-The chapter gives a brief, sketchy overview of the basics of mapping between the UML class diagram and the source code, as a review of what has already been learned in Software Engineering in the previous semester.
+The chapter provides a brief, outline-based overview of the basics of mapping between UML class diagrams and source code, as a review of what was already learned in the previous semester in the Software Technology course.

-Let's say you have to build an application or a specific module of an application.
-Following our chosen methodology, we will cover the steps of requirements analysis, analysis, design, implementation and testing, probably in several iterations.
+Let’s assume our task is to develop an application or a specific module of it.
+Following our chosen methodology, we will go through the steps of requirements analysis, analysis, design, implementation and testing, probably in multiple iterations.
 Let's now focus on the design phase.
-This will result in a detailed design of the system (at least parts of it), resulting in a detailed/implementation plan or model.
-At this level, certain elements of the model (e.g. classes) can be explicitly mapped to elements of the programming language chosen to implement the subsystem.
-If you have a good development/modeling tool, it can generate the class skeleton (e.g. C++, Java, C# classes).
-Our task is then to fill in the root of the methods in the generated code.
+This will result in a detailed design of the system (or at least parts of it), resulting in a detailed/implementation plan and model.
+At this level, certain elements of the model (e.g. classes) can be explicitly mapped to elements of the programming language chosen for implementing the subsystem.
+If we have a good development/modeling tool, it can generate class skeletons (e.g. C++, Java, C# classes).
+Our task then is to fill in the method bodies in the generated code.

 Concepts¶

 - Forward engineering: generating code from a model.
-From the detailed plan, the modelling tool can generate the program framework.
-The advantage is that less coding is needed.
+The modeling tool can generate a program skeleton from the detailed design.
+The advantage is that less manual coding is needed.

-- Reverse engineering: generating a model from code.
-It helps you understand the code you already have.
+- Reverse engineering: generating a model from existing code.
+This helps to understand already written code.

-- Round-trip engineering: a combination of the previous two.
-The point is: the model and the code are in sync all the time.
-If you change the code, the change appears in the model, if you change the model, the change appears in the code.
+- Round-trip engineering: a combined application of the previous two.
+The key idea is keeping the model and the code synchronized at all times.
+Changes in the code are reflected in the model, and changes in the model are reflected in the code.

-In order to take advantage of code generation, you need to be aware of the following: you need to know how a given modelling tool maps each model element to elements of a given programming language.
-The mapping depends on the language and the modelling tool, there is no universal standard.
-The mappings are usually self-explanatory, there is not usually too much variation.
+In order to take advantage of code generation, we must understand how the modeling tool maps specific model elements to elements of the chosen programming language.
+The mapping depends on both the programming language and the modeling tool, there is no universal standard for it.
+The mappings are usually intuitive, with little significant variation.

-In the following we will look at how each model element of the UML class diagram is mapped to source code, and vice versa.
+In the following sections, we will examine how the different elements of a UML class diagram are mapped to source code and vice versa.

 Mapping of classes¶